ripienaar/free-for-dev/README.md

    * [Panelbear.com](https://panelbear.com/) — Blazingly fast and private, free tier includes 5,000 pageviews per month for unlimited websites
    * [Hitsteps.com](https://hitsteps.com/) — 2,000 pageviews per month for 1 website
    * [amplitude.com](https://amplitude.com/) — 1 million monthly events, up to 2 apps
-   * [Flagsmith](https://flagsmith.com) - Release features with confidence; manage feature flags across web, mobile, and server side applications.
-Use our hosted API, deploy to your own private cloud, or run on-premise
    * [GoatCounter](https://www.goatcounter.com/) — GoatCounter is an open source web analytics platform available as a hosted service (free for non-commercial use) or self-hosted app.
 It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.
 Free tier is for non-commerical use and includes unlimited number of sites, 6 months of data retention, and 100k pageviews/month.
    * [Google Analytics](https://analytics.google.com/) — Google Analytics
    * [Expensify](https://www.expensify.com/) — Expense reporting, free personal reporting approval workflow